ngageoint/hootenanny/test-files/cases/unifying/poi-polygon/poi-polygon-auto-merge-14/README.txt

-A bug in the PoiPolygonAddressScoreExtractor originally caused one of the POI way nodes to match the polygon on address and merge into it because of the match.
-Both of the POI way nodes should merge into the polygon based on auto-merge being enabled.
+A bug in the address parsing originally caused one of the POI way nodes to match the polygon on address and merge into it.
+Even with auto-merge enabled, neither of the POI way nodes should merge into the polygon since both generated reviews against the polygon and did not match with it.